 The Ph.D. program is a highly specialized program designed to train students for careers in teaching at the college or university level and to develop in them a capacity for research, original thought, and writing that ordinarily accompanies such careers.
 The doctoral program is focused on literary study although a concentration of six credits may be earned in composition studies.
 At the time of admission the student chooses three areas in which to specialize: (1) a chronological period, (2) a literary genre, and (3) either an additional chronological period, a major author chosen from outside the selected chronological period and approved by the student’s advisory committee, or a special topic approved by the student’s advisory committee.
 All subsequent course work is devoted to developing a high degree of professional competence and knowledge in the three chosen areas of specialization.
 Such knowledge is tested in a qualifying examination and is also the basis upon which the student writes a doctoral dissertation.

-The department, in conjunction with the International Institute of Modern Letters, also offers a program leading to the degree of Doctor of Philosophy with a Creative Dissertation.
+The department, in conjunction with the Black Mountain Institute, also offers a program leading to the degree of Doctor of Philosophy with a Creative Dissertation.
 This program centers on the study of English and American literature and is designed to train students for careers in the teaching of English at the college or university level, as well as for careers in writing, editing, and publishing.
 The program of study includes course work in English and Creative Writing, a Qualifying Examination, and a Creative Dissertation.

 Financial Aid, Scholarships, and Fellowships: See the Graduate College website for a list of available scholarships and fellowships and the details and requirements for each one.
 All scholarship/fellowship applications will be handled through the ApplyYourself (AY) portal.